 To help promote positive youth outcomes and encourage ST youth to participate in program activities, the ST program provides behavior modification incentives and supportive services.
 Through supportive services, ST youth have access to immediate support such as but not limited to; transportation services, assistance with school supplies, clothing, vocational clothing, post-secondary education support, copies of birth certificates and assistance in obtaining their driver's license.
-In 2023, a total of ninetynine (99) supportive services were rendered to ST youth within the ICJH setting.
-The top three supportive services provided included 40% behavior modification incentives, 25% meals and 21% additional job- related support.
+In 2024, a total of 249 supportive services were rendered to ST youth within the ICJH setting.
+The top three supportive services provided included transportation support, behavior modification incentives, and meal services.